hbang/Alderis/info/Preference Bundles.md

 ## Alderis with Preference Bundles
 Alderis acts as a drop-in replacement for [libcolorpicker](https://github.com/atomikpanda/libcolorpicker), an abandoned but still very popular color picker library on jailbroken iOS.
-Packages can simply change their dependencies list to replace `org.thebigboss.libcolorpicker` with `ws.hbang.alderis` to switch the color picker to Alderis.
+Packages can simply change their dependencies list to replace `org.thebigboss.libcolorpicker` with `ws.hbang.alderis (>= 1.1)` to switch the color picker to Alderis.
 No other changes required!

 Alderis also provides a replacement, cleaner interface for preference bundles.
 Example usage: